derkyjadex/M8WebDisplay/README.md

 Try it out at https://derkyjadex.github.io/M8WebDisplay/. **Use at your own risk.**

 This project is very much at a proof of concept stage.
-I've implemented the display (without the waveform), keyboard input and audio routing from the M8's output to the default audio device.
+I've implemented the display, keyboard input and audio routing from the M8's output to the default audio device.
 It needs a bunch of work to make it more robust and probably fix numerous bugs.

 ## Supported Platforms